Casualty (person): Non-battle casualty

 A person who is not a battle casualty, but who is lost to his organization by reason of disease or injury, including persons dying from disease or injury, or by reason of being missing where the absence does not appear to be voluntary or due to enemy action or to being interned.

 Other definitions

 These definitions are popular among military historians.

 Irrecoverable casualty

 In relation to personnel, any person killed in action, missing in action or who died of wounds or diseases before being evacuated to a medical installation.

 Medical casualty

 In relation to personnel, any person incapacitated by wounds sustained or diseases contracted in a combat zone, as well as any person admitted to a medical installation for treatment or recuperation for more than a day.
 There is a distinction between combat medical casualty and non-combat medical casualty.
 The former refers to a medical casualty that is a direct result of combat action; the latter refers to a medical casualty that is not a direct result of combat action.

 Civilian casualties

-Civilian casualties refers to civilians that are killed or wounded as a direct result of military action.
+A civilian casualty refers to a civilian that is killed or wounded as a direct result of military action.